Rock Tub Hot Springs

 Hiking distance: Short

-Road Access: Any vehicle in dry weather
+Road Access: Any vehicle when roads are dry

 Day-use fees: None